ExitValue.ai

 Does FDA classification really change the multiple that much?

 Yes.
-A Class II 510(k) cleared device with established competitors typically prices at 3-5x revenue.
-The same revenue base in a PMA-approved Class III device with a meaningful regulatory moat can price at 8-12x revenue.
+A Class II 510(k) cleared device with established competitors typically prices at a revenue-multiple range.
+The same revenue base in a PMA-approved Class III device with a meaningful regulatory moat can price at a revenue-multiple range.
 The PMA pathway costs $30M+ and 5-7 years to replicate, which is why strategics pay materially more for it.

 What is SaMD and why does it trade at higher multiples?

-SaMD (Software as a Medical Device) is FDA-regulated software that performs medical functions without being part of a hardware device — AI-enabled diagnostics, surgical planning, image analysis, connected-device platforms.
-It trades at 8-20x revenue because it combines pure-software economics (75%+ gross margins, scalable revenue) with regulatory moats and reimbursement codes that traditional SaaS doesn't have.
+SaMD (Software as a Medical Device) is FDA-regulated software that performs medical functions without being part of a hardware device, AI-enabled diagnostics, surgical planning, image analysis, connected-device platforms.
+It trades at a revenue-multiple range because it combines pure-software economics (75%+ gross margins, scalable revenue) with regulatory moats and reimbursement codes that traditional SaaS doesn't have.

 How much does an issued patent affect medical device valuation?